jbloomlab/seqneut-pipeline/README.md

 ```

 The output of the pipeline will be generated in the [`results`](/results/) directory.
 The output of `slurm` is located in a `tmp` directory that's overwritten for each run of the pipeline.

+## Input Data Requirements

+There are **three** mandatory input files that are needed to run this pipeline.
+All of these files should be located in the [data directory](/data/) and the names of each should be specified in the [`config.yml`](/config.yml) file.
+I'll describe each of these files in detail below:

+1. [`barcode_runs.csv`](/data/barcode_runs.csv): This table contains information for each individually sequencened well.
+You can specify the name of this file in the `baracode_runs` field of the [`config.yml`](/config.yml) file.
+The required columns (these must be the names) are:
+    - `library`: The name of the barcode library
+    - `standard_set`: The name of the neutraliztaion standard set
+    - `date`: The date of the experiment, must be in the format YYMMDD (i.e. 231101)
+    - `plate`: The name of the plate, it must be unique
+    - `fastq`: The absolute path to the sequencing runs

+    Other than these required columns, you must specify a list of column names that can be combined to create a **unique** sample name for each column.
+You can specify these columns and their order in the `id_columns` field of the [`config.yml`](/config.yml) file.

+2. [`neutralization_standards.csv`](/data/neutralization_standards.csv): This table contains the barcodes for the neutralization standards.
+You can specify this file in the `neut_standards` field of the [`config.yml`](/config.yml) file.
+There are only two required columns:
+    - `barcodes`: The barcodes of the neutralization standard set
+    - `standard_set`: The name of the neutralization standard set that correspond to the `standard_set` for the sequenced well

+3. [`strain_to_barcode.csv`](/data/strain_to_barcode.csv): This table contains the barcodes for each library.
+You can specify this file in the `strain_to_barcode` field of the [`config.yml`](/config.yml) file.
+The required columns are:
+    - `barcodes`: The barcodes in the library
+    - `library`: The name of the library; it must correspond to the name in the corresponding `barcode_runs.csv` file
+    - `strain`: The name of the strain that a barcode corresponds to

 ## Organization of the Repo